-We rate games based on a ten-point scale.
-A majority of sites make seven their “average” marking.
-Here, our average is five.
-Meaning that if a game receives a five, it still has merit.
+We rate games based on a five-point scale in increments of 0.5.
+A majority of sites make 7/10 (or 3.5) their “average” marking.
+Here, our average is 2.5.
+Meaning that if a game receives a 2.5, it still has merit.
 This applies to subcategories and the overall score.

-We score games based on six subcategories: Gameplay, Art Style, Soundtrack, Replay Value, “Bang For Your Buck” and “Developer’s Dedication.”
+We score games based on six subcategories: Gameplay, Art Style, Soundtrack, “Developer’s Dedication” and Replay Value.
 Here’s a quick breakdown: